Farama-Foundation/Gymnasium/docs/content/basic_usage.md

 The agent will then be trained to maximize the reward it accumulates over many timesteps.

 After some timesteps, the environment may enter a terminal state.
 For instance, the robot may have crashed, or the agent may have succeeded in completing a task.
 In that case, we want to reset the environment to a new initial state.
 The environment issues a terminated signal to the agent if it enters such a terminal state.
 Sometimes we also want to end the episode after a fixed number of timesteps, in this case, the environment issues a truncated signal.
 This is a new change in API (v0.26 onwards).
-Earlier a commonly done signal was issued for an episode ending via any means.
+Earlier a common done signal was issued for an episode ending via any means.
 This is now changed in favour of issuing two signals - terminated and truncated.

 Let's see what the agent-environment loop looks like in Gymnasium.
 This example will run an instance of `LunarLander-v2` environment for 1000 timesteps.
 Since we pass `render_mode="human"`, you should see a window pop up rendering the environment.